AimanLF/Team_13/ReadMe.md

 ```

 ## C. Use read_fasta
-The fasta file have to contain nucleotides sequences composed of A, T, C, G or N. In this last case, N will be replaces randomly by an other nucleotide.
-Other lines (chromosome number) have to start with ">" symbol.
+The fasta file have to contain nucleotides sequences composed of A, T, C, G or N. Note that N will be replaces randomly by an other nucleotide.
+Before each nucleotides sequence, the user must put a line with a ">" symbol.
 Example:
 ```
 >chr11